jacksund/simmate/README.md

 [Github-flavored Markdown](https://guides.github.com/features/mastering-markdown/)
 [Shields Badges](https://shields.io/)
 -->
 > :warning: We are still at the early stages for building!
 The organization of our code changes frequently -- so many features and tutorials aren't ready yet...
+For this reason, we've also limited our website access to just team members.

-If you'd like to be notified when Simmate is ready for public use, send me an email (jacksund@live.unc.edu).
-We anticipate a beta version will be publicly available in the first few months of 2022.
+> :warning: If you'd like to be notified when Simmate is ready for public use or even help test out our site/code, send me an email (jacksund@live.unc.edu).
+We anticipate a stable version will be publicly available in the first few months of 2022.

 ## Welcome!